Bring Me the Head of Mavis Davis

 Bring Me the Head of Mavis Davis is a British comedy film directed by John Henderson, originally released in 1997.
 The film stars Rik Mayall, Jane Horrocks, Danny Aiello and Ross Boatman.
 The title and plot reference Peckinpah's Bring Me the Head of Alfredo Garcia.
 It was entered into the 20th Moscow International Film Festival.

 Plot

 Record-company owner Marty Starr concludes that Marla Dorland, aka Mavis Davis is a fading star.
-Meanwhile, he has to meet alimony payments to his ex, while he's forced to promote the untalented son of a mobster, Rathbone.
+Meanwhile, he has to meet alimony payments to his ex, while he's forced to promote the untalented son of mobster, Rathbone.
 To get out from under, Marty decides that the death of Marla/Mavis could jolt record sales by turning her into a legend.
 He hires hitman Clint, but eliminating Mavis turns out to be more difficult than they thought.

 Reception

 In Variety, Derek Elley wrote, "Both Mayall (Drop Dead Fred) and Horrocks (Life Is Sweet, Bubbles in AbFab) have yet to find bigscreen niches for their considerable comedic talents, and though both have their moments here, Craig Strachan’s script is a generally dull blade for their cutting humor."
 Bob McCabe of Empire said, "The credits claim this is 'based on an original idea' by Joanne Reay, but there's very little originality on display here, with the hackneyed plot merely window-dressed with some rock and roll trappings."